william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

 ## Introduction

 This lab will guide you through the process of passing sensor data from ThingsBoard into OCI.
-We’ll use OCI Streaming as the entry point for the data.”
+We’ll use OCI Streaming as the entry point for the data.

 Estimated Time: 1 hour